PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

      f) Noisy Deep Q-network

-  3) Using Convolutio0nal Neural Network (CNN) architecture instead of Multilayer Feedforward Neural Network model to train the agent directly from Pixels (Input Images of the environment)
+  3) Using Convolutional Neural Network (CNN) architecture instead of Multilayer Feedforward Neural Network model to train the agent directly from Pixels (Input Images of the environment)